teh-username/itap_bot/README.md

 ### Feature List

 * Updates countdown in the sidebar for Mona Lisa Monday
-* Automatically removes MLM related submissions on a non-monday
+* Automatically removes non-mod approved MLM related submissions on a non-monday

 ### Prerequisites
 * Python 2.7.9 and above (developed on Python 2.7.11)